 The following instrumentation guidelines should be adhered to when submitting or composing works for the American Modern Ensemble.
+The list of Percussion Instruments Available should also be used as a guideline by performers submitting pieces that use percussion for the MMF Chamber Series.
 Note that composers are not required to use all of the instruments, and may compose for a subset of the ensemble instead, but additional instruments cannot be added.

 For future reference, please also note that the ensemble's instrumentation may change from summer to summer.

 NOTE: up to six performers may be used from the following list (not including conductor).

 Conductor (Optional – works that don’t need a conductor will not be conducted at the discretion of the ensemble)

 Flute (doubling Piccolo and/or Alto Flute)